huggingface/open-muse/README.md

 - [x] Add W&B logging utils.
 - [x] Add WebDataset support.
 Not really needed for imagenet experiment but can work on this parallelly.
 (LAION is already available in this format so will be easier to use it).
 - [x] Add a training script for class conditional generation using imagenet.
-- [ ] Make the codebase ready for the cluster training.
-Add SLURM support.
+- [x] Make the codebase ready for the cluster training.
+Add SLURM scripts.

 ### Conduct text2image experiments on CC12M.
 - [ ] Finish data loading, pre-processing utils.